 If you imagine the Welsh countryside, the first thing that pops into your head is miles upon miles of rolling hills.
 The hills and meadows of Wales are indeed green and plentiful, providing acres of beautiful scenery to discover.
 These vast stretches of untouched countryside are particularly impressive in areas surrounded by towering mountains, creating dramatic juxtapositions on the horizon.

-The Welsh mountains are just as impressive as those found up in Scotland.
-Snowden is the highest peak in Wales and is notorious for climbers getting in trouble when they realise how challenging the ascent can be.
-If you’re suitably prepared, it’s definitely worth the long climb to admire the breath-taking views from its summit.
-Snowden isn’t the only impressive mountain in Wales, however.
-In the south of the country, the Brecon Beacons loom over the landscape, creating beautifully dramatic vistas.
+The Welsh mountains are just as impressive as those found in Scotland.
+Snowden is the highest peak in Wales; climbers often get into trouble by underestimating how challenging the ascent can be.
+However, if you’re suitably prepared, it’s worth the long climb to admire the breath-taking views from the summit.
+And Snowden isn’t the only impressive mountain in Wales.
+In the south, the Brecon Beacons loom over the landscape, creating dramatic vistas.

 The Welsh countryside is scattered with serene waterfalls and more dramatic cascades.
-Visit in summer for the chance to bathe in the picturesque pools below the falls or in winter to see the cascade of water turn to ice.
-The Fforest Fawr Geopark in the Brecon Beacons is known as ‘Waterfall Country’ due to the abundance of waterfalls in the area, and elsewhere you’re likely to stumble upon a beautiful waterfall just by wandering through a forest or alongside a river.
+Visit in summer for the chance to bathe in the picturesque pools below the falls or in winter to see the water turn to ice.
+The Fforest Fawr Geopark in the Brecon Beacons is known as Waterfall Country due to the abundance of waterfalls in the area, and elsewhere you’re likely to stumble upon a beautiful waterfall just by wandering through a forest or alongside a river.